amifostine (Intravenous route)

 - Dehydration or

-- Low blood pressure—Should not be used in patients with these conditions.
+- Hypotension (low blood pressure)—Should not be used in patients with these conditions.

 Proper Use of amifostine

-A nurse or other trained health professional will give you amifostine in a hospital or cancer treatment center. amifostine is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you amifostine in a hospital or cancer treatment center. amifostine is given through a needle placed into one of your veins.

 Drink plenty of fluids during the 24 hours before receiving amifostine.